 We need all the categories of information in the list above primarily to allow us to provide our services to you as well as enabling us to comply with legal obligations.
 In some cases we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
 The situations in which we will process your personal information are listed below.

 The personal data which we collect includes information which is considered to be special category data.
 We need to collect and process this information in order to ensure the safety of the children in our care.
-Our lawful basis for doing so is that such processing is necessary for complying with legal obligations and providing treatment to a child who becomes unwell in our care.
+Our lawful basis for doing so is that such processing is necessary for complying with our legal obligations and providing our contractual services to you, and we need to use this information in order to provide treatment to a child who becomes unwell in our care, or alternatively with your explicit consent.

 Who has access to your data